 Instructions

 - Melt chocolate with coffee in a small microwave-safe bowl.
 Start on high for 30 seconds.
-Stir and repeat until chocolate is melted and smooth.
-Set aside.
-For the next step you can use either a double boiler or a bowl that fits over a saucepan of water, such as a stand mixer bowl.
+Stir well.
+Repeat, stirring every 15 seconds, until chocolate is melted and smooth.
+Set aside to cool slightly.

-- NO DOUBLE BOILER METHOD: Whisk sugar and egg together in a metal stand-mixer bowl or any heatproof bowl you can set over boiling water.
-Set the bowl over a saucepan of simmering, not boiling, water, and whisk until mixture is warm to the touch and sugar is dissolved – make sure not to cook the mixture!
-Put on mixer stand and beat at medium speed until light and almost tripled in volume.
+- Whisk sugar and egg together in a metal stand-mixer bowl.
+Set the bowl over a saucepan of simmering water and whisk until mixture is warm to the touch and sugar is dissolved.
+Set the bowl on the mixer stand and beat with the whisk attachment medium until light and almost tripled in volume.
 This could take anywhere from 3 to 5 minutes.
-The goal is to lighten it.

 - Run a warm knife around inside of pans, and carefully remove from pans.
 Transfer to refrigerator and chill until very firm.
 Wrap in plastic wrap and keep chilled until ready to serve